panagdim/Point_Cloud_Cross-Sectional_Extraction/README.txt

-About:
+📌 Project Background

-This application was developed and completed in early 2015.
-It is designed to extract tree cross-sections, primarily for measuring Diameter at Breast Height (DBH) [1.27–1.33 m], from photogrammetric and LiDAR point clouds.
+This application was originally developed and completed in early 2015.
+It is designed to extract tree cross-sections from photogrammetric and LiDAR point clouds, with a primary focus on estimating Diameter at Breast Height (DBH) within the standard range of 1.27–1.33 m.

+🌳 Functionality
+Extracts tree stem cross-sections from point cloud data Optimized for DBH measurement at breast height Supports both photogrammetric and LiDAR-derived point clouds

-The tool can also extract cross-sections at different heights along the trunk by modifying the height setting in the source code (Form1.cs) to suit your needs.
+Additionally, the application allows the extraction of cross-sections at custom heights along the tree stem.
+This can be achieved by modifying the height parameter directly in the source code:

-Features & Usage:
+📄 File: Form1.cs
+⚙️ Adjust the height value to match your specific analysis requirements ⚙️ Usage Notes

-Easy to use: simply run the application and follow the steps.
-Ensure your point cloud is normalized in the z-axis (height) before uploading.
-You can normalize using software such as LasTools, CloudCompare, or others.
+▶️ Easy to use: Simply run the application and follow the on-screen instructions 📏 Pre-processing required: Ensure your point cloud is normalized along the Z-axis (height) before importing You can use tools such as LasTools, CloudCompare, or similar software 📂 Supported formats:
-Supports three input file formats: TXT, CSV, and XYZ.
+.txt
+.csv
+.xyz
-Remember to click the Save button before closing the application to export your results.
-Processing time depends on file size, but the application can handle relatively large point clouds efficiently.
+💾 Save your work: Always click the Save button before closing the application to export results ⚡ Performance: Processing time depends on file size, but the application is optimized to handle relatively large point clouds efficiently

-Application: Forestry
+Application Domain: Forestry

-Contributors: Dimitrios Panagiotidis
+Contributors: Dimitris Panagiotidis